Teófilo Torres: Early career

 In the early 1980s he participated in "A mis amigos de la locura", and "Papo Impala esta quita'o".
 In the mid-1980s, Torres partook in the Puerto Rican telenovela "Tiempo de vivir" starring Fernando Allende and Ivonne Goderich.
 In the late 1980s he had a role in the movie Glitz, produced by NBC and starring Jimmy Smits, and filmed in Puerto Rico.
 In this movie Torres played the role of a member of the police force fighting crime.
-Torres also particIpated in the telenovelas "Ave de paso", where he played the role of "Cheíto", an frustrated artist suffering from alcoholism, and in "Yara Prohibida" broadcast via Puerto Rico's Channel 11.
+Torres also particIpated in the telenovelas "Ave de paso", where he played the role of "Cheíto", a frustrated artist suffering from alcoholism, and in "Yara Prohibida" broadcast via Puerto Rico's Channel 11.
 Also during this time, Torres opened his own school of dramatic arts teaching courses in acting, dance and speech.
 Subsequently, Torres played roles in various other works such as "Contradanza", as Queen Isabel, and boasted 17 monólogs, including "El caso Dios", "La apología de Sócrates", "Papo Impala está quitao" and "A mis amigos de la locura".
 In 1993, Torres delved into the big screen in "La Guagua Aérea", directed by Luis Milona with a fairly good reception, both in Puerto Rico and internationally.
 He also worked on the monólogs "Pedro, el rojo", "Pepé Loló", "Maco" and later "El Maestro", where he plays the role of Don Pedro Albizu Campos, one of the most prominent Puerto Rican politicians of all times, and a leader in the Puerto Rican independence movement.